uribo/learnR/basic-objects/vector.md

 [1] 1 2 3 4 5
 ```

-A more general way is to use `seq` function to produce a vector of a specific sequence like, for example, one from 1 to 10 with step 2.
+A more general way to produce an integer sequence is to use `seq` function.
+For example, the following code produces a sequence from 1 to 10 with step 2.

 ```r